noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - it invokes your function with different memory settings, from 128mb to 3gb
   - captures duration + cost

+### extensions

+- integrate Lambda functions with your favorite tools for monitoring, observability, security, and governance.

 ## considerations

 ### creating lambda functions